 1990 estimates indicated a population of 1,464,600 inhabitants.

-1996 estimates were 1,792,340 inhabitants, though the municipalities themselves estimate that actually the population has now reached about 2 million or about a third of the official population of Lima.
+1996 estimates were 1,792,340 inhabitants, though the municipalities themselves estimate that actually the population has reached about 2.7 million, or between a third and a quarter of the official population of Lima. [based on 2015 estimates]

 This huge increase in population was not only due to rural-urban migration.
 There are other districts which were already saturated and with no room for expansion such as Lima itself and Callao.
 Such districts looked at ways of expanding into the Northern Cone, so bringing more serious problems there.